What is a Visualization?

 The top layer of the visualization is the market layer and shows the markets, target audiences, products, goods, and services this company provides.

-The layer below is the business layer, it shows the business domains, functions, processes, and roles the company has.
+The layer below is the business layer.
+It shows the company's business domains, functions, processes, and roles.
 Of course, you can visualize other items in a layer if that is more appropriate in your case.

-In the applications layer the information domains, services, applications, data objects, and interfaces of the company are shown.
+In the applications layer, the company's information domains, services, applications, data objects, and interfaces are shown.

-In the IT Infrastructure layer you see the infra domains, services, servers, networks, clouds, routers, hubs, gateways, switches, and firewalls that together form the IT of the company.
+In the IT Infrastructure layer, you see the infra domains, services, servers, networks, clouds, routers, hubs, gateways, switches, and firewalls that together form the company's IT.

 This visualization also gives you the insights that this or any company is a holistic whole.
 If you change one thing, it has an impact on many other things.